My Friend Cayla: Styles

 Cayla is available in 3 styles: Blonde, Brunette and African American.
 The UK saw a limited release of a Princess Edition.

 Distribution

-My Friend Cayla is distributed by Vivid in the UK.
-Genesis is the US distributor.
+My Friend Cayla was distributed by Vivid in the United Kingdom.
+Genesis was the distributor for users from the United States of America.

 Awards

 The doll was named 2014 Innovative Toy of the Year by the London Toy Industry Association, and was a top 10 toy for all key European retailers this past holiday season.
 The doll was later sold in the United States market in August 2015.

 In 2015 My Friend Cayla won Most Wanted Dolls of 2015 from TTPM (Toys, Tots, Pets & More).

 Controversy

-Ken Munro of security firm Pen Test Partners claimed he hacked the doll, and demonstrated the hack in BBC World News Tech Tent program.
-Tim Medin from Counter Hack also hacked the doll by simply using bluetooth to use it as a remote speaker and microphone, which could be used to communicate with children.
+Ken Munro of security firm Pen Test Partners claimed he hacked the doll, and demonstrated the hack in the BBC World News Tech Tent program.
+Tim Medin from Counter Hack also hacked the doll by simply using Bluetooth to use it as a remote speaker and microphone, which could be used to communicate with children.
 "Cayla was basically the subject of a tech prank," said Peter Magalhaes, general manager of Cayla manufacturer Genesis.

 In February 2017 the German Federal Network Agency notified parents that they were obliged to "destroy" any Cayla in their possession as it constitutes a concealed espionage device violating the German Telecommunications Act.
 The agency also considers the Bluetooth device as insecure, allowing connections to Cayla's speaker and microphone within a 10 m radius.

 The doll has also been criticised by the Norwegian Consumer Council for allowing the use of the collected data from the child's speech for targeted advertisements and other commercial purposes and its sharing with third parties, as well as for hidden advertisements through the doll's positive statements about certain products and services.

 In the United States, the Federal Trade Commission is investigating similar complaints over whether My Friend Cayla's upload of child speech constitutes an undue violation of privacy.

 The resulting controversy led to the doll's inclusion in the Museum of Failure in Sweden, where similar failed products and services which were either commercial failures or are controversial in their own right are on display.
 The Spy Museum Berlin also has a Cayla doll on display, the first toy in its collection of various espionage and surveillance devices.
 The doll was donated by a German mother who found the doll in her daughter's room after hearing about a government order to destroy the dolls following a ban on its sale and possession.